 How to Choose an ERP Software for a Professional Services Industry

-When we narrow it down, professional services industry is much different, much flexible and unpredictable comparing to production, manufacturing, or other industries.
-Because each client receives different products or projects.
-You need to build/design/consult/engineer different stuff for different people.
-Therefore, managing people and clients will also be different.
-Comparing to manufacturing and production industries, where you have predefined known set of workflow or tasks, professional services industry tasks and workflow is unknown or flexible.
-Moreover, the services you are building might require long term relationship and on-going support from your company.
+When we narrow it down, professional services industry is very customer-oriented, much flexible and too unpredictable compared to other sectors.
+Each client receives different products, you need to build, design, consult, engineer, etc. Comparing to manufacturing and production industries, where you have predefined known set of workflow or tasks, professional services industry tasks and workflow is unknown from the outset.
+Moreover, the services you are selling might require a long-term relationship and continuous support from you.

-Clearly, as a professional services company you may need something more than just tracking time.
-You need to predict demand, allocate budget and resources, manage different cost centers, and bill your customers.
-At the same time, you need a system for managing your customer issues on an ongoing basis.
-You will have your own supply chain including activities in: sales, planning, delivery, and customer service.
+Clearly, as a professional services company, you may need something more than just tracking scope, quality and time.
+You need to predict demand, allocate budgets and resources, manage different cost centers, and bill your customers.
+At the same time, you need a system for troubleshooting, controlling your customer issues on an ongoing basis.
+You will have your own supply chain including activities in sales, planning, delivery, and customer service.

 The ERP software you are going to choose has to be integrated.
-Since all your data is focused among the customers, you will need a software which will help you to analyze how we got that customer, what projects we did for this customer, what kind of invoices are there… etc… All information regarding that customer has to in one place.
+Since all your data is focused among the customers, you will need a software which will help you to analyze how we got that customer, what projects we did for this customer, what kind of invoices are there, etc. All information regarding that customer has to be in one place.
 There are some must-have tools for an ERP software for the professional services industry.

-Look for robust project management module in an ERP software.
-The project management software should have an ability to manage different projects in different multiple locations.
+Look for robust project management module in an ERP product.
+It should have an ability to manage different projects in multiple different locations.
 A project manager needs to have an ability to view the overall picture of the project on various dashboards.
-And most important the project management module should be integrated with Accounting module.
+Also, most importantly the project management module should be integrated with accounting module for proper invoicing.
 There should be an ability to assign different cost centers to different projects.
 If your employees are paid hourly, there should be an ability for employees to fill a timesheet and connect it to their payroll.
-Also, don’t forget about gannt chart and budgeting capabilities.
+Also, don’t forget about Gantt chart and budgeting capabilities.

 Accounting and Payroll

-Most importantly, if your company collects and applies different invoices to different activities, the system should have capabilities of matching those amounts.
+Besides, if your company collects and applies different invoices to different activities, the system should have capabilities of matching those amounts.
 There should be expense claims regarding staff assignments or travel arrangements made.
-And all those standards should be connected with Project Management activities.
+Moreover, all those standards should be connected with project management activities.

-Staff management is as important as Project Management and Accounting.
-Choose a software which will enforce the employee productivity.
+Staff management is as essential of ERP software.
+Choose a product which will enhance the employee productivity.
 Your system must be able to track time and encourage users to work efficiently.
-Moreover, there should be a proper mechanism to manage leave requests and performance appraisals.
+Also, there should be a proper mechanism to manage leave requests and performance appraisals.

-Look for integrated CRM software with emailing capabilities.
-As a professional service provider in a digital age, you will most probably receive all your customer complaints through email.
+Look for an integrated CRM software with emailing capabilities.
+As a professional service provider in a digital age, you will most probably receive all your customer correspondence and complaints through email.
 Look for issue management or ticket management capabilities.
-The CRM part should be customizable, as different companies have different processes of gaining and managing clients.
+The CRM part should be customizable, as different companies have different sales funnels, workflows and processes of gaining and managing clients.

-Depending on a type of your organization, you need to pay a careful attention to choosing the right tools: including an integrated project management, accounting and payroll, staff management, and CRM.
-When you have those tools in place, go for it!
-Sign up for a free trial, test it, work on it.
+Depending on a type of your organization, you need to pay careful attention to choosing the right tools, including an integrated project management, accounting and payroll, staff management, and CRM.